philipqnguyen/jquery-todo-github/readme.md

 This is an app based off of the jQuery TodoMVC example.
 It has been altered to display my own GitHub notifications.

+## Usage

+Type this into terminal: `ruby -run -e httpd . -p 3000`, and navigate to localhost:3000 to see the app.

 ## Description

 The goal of this app is just to work with GitHub's API and to sync up with my own notifications.
 By checking off a notification on this app, it also marks the notification as "read" on GitHub.
 In addition, any new GitHub notifications, read or unread will be updated on this app.